Nova38/Thesis/lib/other/gen/doc/docs.md

 ### Collection
 Collection
 ┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
-Note that the types of objects are stored in the default ACEntry
+Note that the types of objects are stored in the default ACLEntry

 key := {COLLECTION}{COLLECTION_ID}